josejorgeruiz/KnowledgeBase/General Glossary of Terms.md

 Sense-making is the process of interpreting volatility, uncertainty, complexity, and ambiguity (VUCA) to create shared meaning and direction.
 It requires discerning patterns in chaos, clarifying shifting conditions, and framing challenges without precedent.
 In organizations, sense-making aligns perspectives and enables coherent action when environments are unstable, unpredictable, intricate, and unclear.
 ## Skills
 Skills are learned proficiencies that enable effective execution of tasks in known or knowable conditions.
 Developed through practice, repetition, and exposure, they translate knowledge into action and form the building blocks of ability.
 Skills range from technical expertise to interpersonal effectiveness and support consistent, reliable performance within established contexts.
+## SIPOC
+SIPOC is a simple, high-level process framing tool that maps Suppliers, Inputs, Process, Outputs, and Customers.
+It clarifies who provides what, how work transforms value, and for whom results matter, aligning expectations, boundaries, and measures across functions.
+SIPOC diagrams stabilize interfaces, expose assumptions, and support coherent design of roles upfront.
+## Space of Autonomy
+The Space of Autonomy is the field of decisions, actions, and judgments a holder owns between borders of delegation and escalation.
+Refined by the tripod of work and SIPOC, it clarifies what value is created, for whom, and how, keeping challenge and capability balanced while judgment and flow grow effectively.
 ## Stewardship
 The disciplined practice of guiding, protecting, and advancing something of value beyond personal interest and across time.
 It sustains continuity, coherence, and ethical purpose by ensuring that organizational systems, culture, and legacy endure, evolve, and serve others well beyond the leader’s direct influence or tenure.
 ## Organization